fix viscosity command

 After equilibration, if the velocity profile you observe is not linear, then you are likely swapping momentum too frequently and are not in a regime of linear response.
 In this case you cannot accurately infer a viscosity and should try increasing the Nevery parameter.

-An alternative method for calculating a viscosity is to run a NEMD simulation, as described in Section 6.13 of the manual.
+An alternative method for calculating a viscosity is to run a NEMD simulation, as described on the Howto nemd doc page.
 NEMD simulations deform the simulation box via the fix deform command.
 Thus they cannot be run on a charged system using a PPPM solver since PPPM does not currently support non-orthogonal boxes.
 Using fix viscosity keeps the box orthogonal; thus it does not suffer from this limitation.

 Restart, fix_modify, output, run start/stop, minimize info: